-Pharmaceuticals are a multi-billion-dollar industry that continues to grow year after year.
-With the development of technology and medical advancements, the ability to create medications to treat illnesses has birthed hundreds of thousands of new drugs.
-While some of these advancements appear to positively impact society, evidence suggests some pharmaceutical businesses place profit above genuinely helping the public needs.
+Prescription medicine has become a multi-billion-dollar industry that continues to grow year after year.
+With the development of technology and medical advancements, the pharmaceutical industry has birthed hundreds of thousands of new drugs.
+While some of these advancements appear to positively impact society, evidence suggests the drug industry places profit above genuinely helping the public needs.
 There has been much debate about whether the pharmaceutical industry creates more significant problems than it solves.

 15 Years Experience by Professionals Who Understand Your Journey.

-A patient must receive a prescription for prescription drugs from their health care practitioner before legally obtaining and using the medications.
+A patient must receive a prescription for pharmaceutical drugs from a health care practitioner who is legally licensed to write a prescription before legally obtaining and using these medications.
 Prescription drugs can only legally be distributed with a valid prescription and standardly require a medical consultation by a practitioner who is licensed to prescribe.2,11,15

-The practice of misleading advertising leading to over-prescribing, as well as the obfuscation of adverse drug reactions have damaged the reputation of prescription manufacturers, according to those who take the time to research the medical literature.
+The practice of misleading advertising leading to over-prescribing, as well as covering up adverse drug reactions have damaged the reputation of prescription manufacturers, according to those who take the time to research the medical literature.
 Prescription medications have become more widely available than ever before, while also elevating the potential to be fatal if misused, overused, or over-prescribed.3,12,13

 How Have Prescription Drugs Become Dangerous?

-The increase in prescription medication has exploded into an epidemic of drug addictions.
+The increase in prescription medication has exploded into an epidemic of drug addiction, dependency, and death.
 The term “drug abuse” is perhaps more a reflection of social attitudes than science.
-It may even be a term poised to let drug manufacturers off the hook in legal or ethical implications.
+Some would say it may even be a term poised to let drug manufacturers off the hook in legal or ethical implications.
 The truth is no one starts out with the goal to become an addict.
 The cellular response to an addictive substance is the foundation of addiction, and some may consider the concept of drug abuse an unnecessary pejorative to describe someone becoming the victim of addiction, for example, becoming addicted to painkillers, or antidepressants, or stimulants.
 All of these addictions can become life-threatening if left untreated.5

 To seek relief from problems such as physical pain, anxiety, insomnia, or depression